Governance

 Executive members

-Vice President: Jen Rose is a consultant historian specialising in community and organisational histories and PhD candidate at Australian Catholic University where she is developing a history of migrants’ rights activism in Melbourne from the 1940s to the 1980s.
-She is also an experienced social policy consultant.
+President: Jen Rose is a consultant historian specialising in community and organisational histories and PhD candidate at Australian Catholic University where she is developing a history of migrants’ rights activism in Melbourne from the 1940s to the 1980s.
+More on her work can be found on her website and LinkedIn profile.

 Treasurer: Eve Lester is a Geelong-based lawyer and historian, working on a socio-legal account of the arrival of Cambodian ‘boat people’ in Australia from 1989 to the present which interweaves archival and oral history sources.
 Eve is currently an Australian Research Council DECRA Fellow at ANU College of Law.